telerik/blazor-docs/components/window/position.md

 The `Centered` property adds a CSS class that sets the window position to `top: 50%; left: 50%; transform: translate(-50%, -50%);`.
 This keep is it centered if the viewport size changes.

-If the `Top` and/or `Left` properties are set, they will take precedence, because they render as rules in an inline `style` attribute.
+If the `Top` or `Left` properties are set, they will take precedence, because they render as rules in an inline `style` attribute.

 >tip The `Centered` parameter is `true` by default.